“Let’s do something with ground beef. We almost never eat it.”

 And he’s right.
 Recipes using ground beef are few and far between around here.

 Even the leanest grind is budget friendly.
 We tossed non-burger and non-meat sauce ideas back and forth before settling on Dirty Quinoa, a twist on Dirty Rice.
-The Foodie Groom had sampled quinoa for the first time last week and… well, he didn’t hate it.
+Jason had sampled quinoa for the first time last week and… well, he didn’t hate it.
 And anytime I can get him to to utter the phrase, “it wasn’t completely terrible” about a food as healthy as quinoa, I see it as a challenge!

 A healthy twist on dirty rice.